Owoscaw/uni_notes/year 3/solitons 3/Basic properties of Solitons.md

 > Continue until every ball has been moved
 > Once complete, a time step has been completed

 In general, $n$ balls in a row move to the right with speed $n$.
 This is the equivalent to the speed being proportional to the height of the soliton in the KdV equation.
+Note that while the solitons in this model satisfy all properties to be a soliton, they undergo a phase shift depending on which soliton was bigger (bigger moves forward, smaller moves back).